abcdvvvv/shakira-warm-spectrum/README.md

 - Dark (Warm Spectrum): warm palette tuned for readability.

 - Light (Julia Logo): uses the four Julia logo colors as the primary accents.

-> Note: Language-specific rules are included for Julia/Python/R; other languages fall back to generic scopes and VS Code defaults.

 ## Install